-She is the director and founder of Archipel Stations Community Radio, and founding and board member of Archipel e.V and Freies Radio Berlin Brandenburg e.V., founding member of Flusser Club e.V., as well as a diligent member of other NGOs engaged with art, education, communication, philosophy and ecology.
+She is part of Radio Otherwise and the director and founder of Archipel Stations Community Radio.
+She is also founder and board member of Archipel e.V and Freies Radio Berlin Brandenburg e.V., founding member of Flusser Club e.V., as well as a diligent member of other NGOs engaged with art, education, communication, philosophy and ecology.
+She is also involved with communication philosophy and archiving, co-editing the Flusseriana: An Intellectual Toolbox - for which she won the prize Deutsche Schönste Bücher 2016 from the Stiftung Buchkunst.

-She holds BA, MFA and MA degrees in Visual Communication and Arts and Media, specializing in Generative/Computational Art and Experimental Spatial Systems, all at the Universität der Künste Berlin.
-She has been awarded the Elsa-Neunmann Fellowship and nominated to the Villa Romana Prize 2023.
+She holds BA, MFA and MA degrees in Visual Communication and Arts and Media, specializing in Generative Art and Experimental Spatial Systems, all at the Universität der Künste Berlin.
+She has lectured at Konstfack, UdK Berlin, Weissensee Kunsthochschule, UNIARTS, Universität Potsdam, and offered workshops in different contexts internationally.

 ︎ Vimeo